Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Conclusion

 \section{Conclusion}

-In this work, threat scenarios of the cyber-physical systems of \glspl{FM} are systematically identified and presented. $17$ threat scenarios across all system domains are introduced, revealing several remaining security challenges.
-Among others, scenarios include simultaneous control of multiple flexibility assets by cyber attackers exploiting weak encryption, and high uncertainty in the determination of flexibility needs and offers due to low meter coverage and high load variability in distribution grids.
-Based on the threat scenarios and a novel generic monitoring requirements model, monitoring concepts for secure participation of \glspl{DSO} in \glspl{FM} are identified and proposed.
-Proposals include distributed intrusion and anomaly detection for small flexibility assets, quantification of flexibility-induced uncertainty, and integration of multi-domain information for event detection.
-By proposing possible approaches to tackle the identified challenges, new directions for further investigations are introduced.
-Future work will be directed towards development of monitoring requirements models for other market participants, such as aggregators and \glspl{BRP}, to derive required monitoring concepts for all \gls{FM} actors.
-Moreover, the introduced monitoring concepts for secure participation of \glspl{DSO} in \glspl{FM} will be investigated.
+In this work, threat scenarios for the \glspl{CPS} of \glspl{FM} are systematically formulated and presented.
+17 scenarios across all system domains are introduced, revealing several remaining security challenges.
+Among others, scenarios include simultaneous control of multiple flexibility assets by cyber attackers exploiting weak encryption, and uncertainty in the determination of flexibility needs and offers due to low meter coverage and high load variability in \glspl{DN}.
+Based on the threat scenarios, unresolved monitoring requirements for secure participation of \glspl{DSO} in \glspl{FM} are identified.
+Requirements include interpretable unsupervised anomaly detection for flexibility assets on information stream level and quantification of flexibility-induced uncertainty.
+By identifying such unresolved monitoring requirements, a foundation for new technical concepts and case studies addressing these gaps is provided.